tianxiaoliang/mesher-1/README.md

 [![Build Status](https://travis-ci.org/go-chassis/mesher.svg?branch=master)](https://travis-ci.org/go-chassis/mesher)

-A light weight service mesh implementation based on [go chassis](https://github.com/ServiceComb/go-chassis).
+A service mesh implementation based on [go chassis](https://github.com/ServiceComb/go-chassis).

+One big advantage of Mesher is it is able to work with go-chassis in same service mesh control plane like Istio, without control plane they can work together with ServiceComb Service center.
+So if you choose go as your service language you can use go-chassis to gain better performance, and you can freely use other programing language which suit your service scenario the most

+Mesher support both linux and windows OS, that makes possible that .Net service can work with java, go, python service in distributed system easily

 # Features
 - go-chassis: Mesher has all of features of [go chassis](https://github.com/ServiceComb/go-chassis)